 Common childhood Barth syndrome facial features include tall and broad forehead, round face, prominent chin, full cheeks, large ears and deep-set eyes.
 Gynoid stature and fat distribution often develop in late puberty.

-Barth syndrome clinical phenotype described, based on data from largest cohort of Barth syndrome patients to date.
 Spencer CT, Bryant RM, Day J, Gonzalez IL, Colan SD, Thompson WR, Berthy J, Redfearn SP, Byrne BJ.
 Cardiac and clinical phenotype in Barth syndrome.
 Pediatrics.
 2006 Aug;118(2):e337-46.
 (PubMed Abstract) *▼